Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/tactical-design.md

 ## What Problem Tactical Design is Trying to Solve?

-A system’s UI can be beautiful and its database can be blazing fast and scalable.
+A system’s UI can be beautiful,
+And its database can be blazing fast and scalable.

 But if the software is not useful for the business,
 It’s nothing but an expensive technology demo.